Project-Group-SGP/Expense-Tracker/README.md

 - next-themes (Theme management): Provides support for dark mode and theme switching, enhancing the user experience.
 - web-push (Web Push Notifications): Enables sending push notifications to users' devices for important updates and reminders.
 - next-pwa (Progressive Web App): Adds support for progressive web apps, enabling offline functionality and improved user experience.
+- zod (Zod): Used for data validation and type-safe validation.
+- Vercel AI SDK (AI): Used for generating financial advice from the application using Gemini AI.

 ### Development